mickeyhunu/team4-mosquitto/README.md

 ## .NET Core

 ### Installation
-This library is for C# Embedded Library.
+This library is for the C# Embedded Library.
-You need to check out My Notion instead.
+Check My Notion for procedures.
-After Installing, You can use them just by importing with commands
+After installing it, you can use them just by importing it with commands.
-Same applies to other packages
+The same applies to other packages.

 ## uPLibrary.Networking.M2Mqtt